 - Iron may also interfere with the absorption of thyroid hormone medication.

-Your health care provider may also recommend specific nutritional supplements for a hyperthyroid or hypothyroid condition.
+Your doctor may also recommend specific nutritional supplements for a hyperthyroid or hypothyroid condition.

-Talk to your health care provider before taking herbs for thyroiditis, particularly if you are also taking prescription medication.
+Talk to your doctor before taking herbs for thyroiditis, particularly if you are also taking prescription medication.

 For hyperthyroid conditions:

 - Bugleweed (Lycopus virginica) and lemon balm (Melissa officinalis) may help normalize the overactive thyroid.
-Some animal and test tube studies suggest bugleweed may help, but there aren't any studies in humans.
+Some animal and test tube studies suggest bugleweed may help, but human studies are needed.
 Bugleweed may interact with some diabetes medications.

 - Turmeric (Curcuma longa) makes the effect of bromelain stronger.
-Both turmeric and bromelain can increase the risk of bleeding, especially if you also take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Both turmeric and bromelain can increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Do not take turmeric if you have gall bladder issues.

 - Avoid ashwagandha (Withania somnifera) and bladderwrack (Fucus vesiculosus), as they can make hyperthyroidism worse.